ainsleydev/website/content/work/decspets/index.md

 - Custom Plugins (PHP)

 ## Brief
-Their existing website was created using Flatsome, an off the shelf WordPress theme that was very limited in terms of UI & UX and lacked design language or consistent branding.
+Dec's Pets existing website was created using Flatsome, an off the shelf WordPress theme that was very limited in terms of UI & UX and lacked design language or consistent branding.
 The brief was to modernise the website whilst still maintaining a fun and family friendly design, so as to be convenient for those who wish to buy pet products with ease.
 A large number of WordPress plugins were being used on the original site, which was detrimental to PSI.
 A key goal was to consolidate these plugins to make an all-in-one solution for their marketing needs.